Terms of Service

 When creating a website, we will create the pages previously agreed in the scope together with any images and text that you provide.

 Additional updates to the site that you need us to do, searching for content or amending functionality after the site is launched, may be chargeable at the prevailing hourly rate.
-The content on the site is your own responsibility and we am not responsible for how well it fares in search engine results, although we will use Google’s webmaster guidance to ensure no major optimisation errors are introduced at the design stage.
+The content on the site is your own responsibility and we are not responsible for how well it fares in search engine results, although we will use Google’s webmaster guidance to ensure no major optimisation errors are introduced at the design stage.
 You agree to adhere to standard practice for UK-based hosting in terms of validity of content and acceptable use policies.

 Training and Coaching

 If we are to provide a training session in using WordPress either in person or remotely, we will aim to cover all the points we have agreed in advance and after completing a training needs analysis.
-Please be aware that may not be possible to cover other areas not previously agreed due to operational pressures and time constraints.
+Please be aware that it may not be possible to cover other areas not previously agreed due to operational pressures and time constraints.

 We will show you how to add content, images, and use any plug-ins that we have agreed to install.
 Enhancements to the Website throughout the course of the maintenance contract will be considered but may be subject to an additional charge depending on what is involved.